 The Raboteau Criminal Trial in Haiti

 The survivors of the Raboteau massacre started fighting for justice the very next day, when they filed complaints in Haiti with a local judge.
 CJA partner, Bureau des Avocats Internationaux (BAI), later filed complaints against senior military and paramilitary leaders, and brought the case to a successful 6-week trial in Haitian courts in 2000.
-The Haitian trial resulted in the conviction of Dorélien and 52 other soldiers and death squad members as well as a large damage award.
+The Haitian trial resulted in the conviction of Dorélien and 52 other soldiers and death squad members as well as a large damage award for the plaintiffs.

-On January 24, 2003, CJA filed an ATS/TVPA suit against Colonel Dorélien in the U.S. District Court for the Southern District of Florida.
-The complaint was served on Dorélien on January 25, 2003, while he was in the custody of the U.S. Immigration and Naturalization Service, following his detention in 2001 in connection with his role in human rights abuses.
+On January 24, 2003, CJA filed a civil lawsuit under the Alien Tort Statute (ATS) and the Torture Victim Prevention Act (TVPA) against Dorélien in the U.S. District Court for the Southern District of Florida.
+The complaint was served on Dorélien on January 25, 2003, while he was in the custody of the U.S. Immigration and Naturalization Service, following his detention in 2001 in connection with his role in perpetrating human rights abuses.
 On January 27, 2003, U.S. authorities deported Dorélien to Haiti.

-Upon Dorélien’s repatriation in Haiti, he was taken into custody for the in absentia conviction in the Raboteau trial.
+Upon Dorélien’s repatriation in Haiti, he was taken into custody for a convicion in absentia in the Raboteau trial.
 However, one year later, when violence erupted in 2004 and President Aristide was again ousted from office, Dorélien and others convicted in the Raboteau trial escaped from jail.
 He currently lives freely and openly in Haiti.

-On April 21, 2004, the District Court dismissed the case, holding that the claims of Lexiuste Cajuste were not filed within the Alien Tort Statute’s 10-year statute of limitations and that Marie Jean had not exhausted other legal remedies available to her in Haiti.
+On April 21, 2004, the district court dismissed the case, holding that the claims of Lexiuste Cajuste were not filed within the Alien Tort Statute’s 10-year statute of limitations applicable to ATS claims and that Marie Jean had not exhausted other legal remedies available to her in Haiti.

 Trial & Verdict

-On February 23, 2007, a federal jury in Miami found Dorélien culpable of torture, extrajudicial killing, arbitrary detention and crimes against humanity.
+On February 23, 2007, a federal jury in Miami found Dorélien liable for torture, extrajudicial killing, arbitrary detention and crimes against humanity.
 He was ordered to pay $4.3 million in damages.
 On August 16, 2007, after Dorelién failed to challenge the verdict, a final judgment was entered against him.
 His time to file an appeal has since expired, making the judgment absolute.

-While Dorélien was living in the United States, he won over $3 million in the Florida state lottery, through yearly payments of $159,000.
+While Dorélien was living in the United States, he won over $3.2 million in the 1997 Florida state lottery, collecting his winnings at the rate of about $159,000 per year.
 After CJA filed the federal case in January 2003, Dorélien attempted to sell off his rights to the annual lottery payments in exchange for a lump sum.

 Freezing Dorélien’s Lottery Payments

-CJA, in conjunction with co-counsel law firm Holland & Knight and solo attorney John Thornton, successfully intervened before the Circuit Court of the Second Judicial Circuit in Leon County, Florida and opposed the proposed deal.
-They argued that Dorélien’s attempt to convert his yearly payments into a lump sum constituted a fraudulent transfer that sought to keep his assets out of the reach of his creditors, including CJA’s clients.
+CJA, in conjunction with pro bono co-counsel law firm Holland & Knight and solo attorney John Thornton, successfully intervened before the Circuit Court of the Second Judicial Circuit in Leon County, Florida, to oppose the proposed sale.
+CJA and pro bono argued that Dorélien’s attempt to convert his yearly payments into a lump sum constituted a fraudulent transfer that sought to keep his assets out of the reach of his creditors, including the plaintiffs in Jean v.
+Dorélien.